-Noor's very close to her younger brother, Noah, who has Lennox-Gastaut Syndrome, cannot speak, and has limited mobility and life expectancy.
-She's fiercely protective of him; he travels to all of her events.
-She recalls the stares her brother receives, and the teacher who used the word "retarded" in front of her.
+Noor's very close to her younger brother, Noah, who has Lennox-Gastaut Syndrome, Down Syndrome, and is autisic.
+He cannot speak, and has limited mobility, and a limited life expectancy.
+She's fiercely protective of him and recalls the stares her brother receives, and the teacher who used the word "retarded" in front of her.
 Her speech topic is about advocating for people like Noah and those who care for them.